Harmonic analysis meets stationarity: A general framework for series expansions of special Gaussian processes: Application: Functional quantization

 More specifically, consider $H$ a linear subspace of $L^2$ defined by $H = \text{Span}((e_{i})_{0\leq i \leq m}) $.
 The operator $T_{K^{m}}$ is given by

 $T_{K^{m}}$ is clearly an endomorphism.
-Unlike the Karhunen-Lo\`eve theorem, in this case we deal with a linear and symmetric operator in finite dimension.
+Unlike in the proof the Karhunen-Lo\`eve theorem, in this case we deal with a linear and symmetric operator in finite dimension.
 Hence there exists $(\mu_{i}^{m})_{0\leq i \leq m }$ a sequence of positive real numbers and $(f_{i}^{m})_{0\leq i \leq m }$ an orthonormal basis of $H$ such that

 We can then assert that there exists $(Y_{i}^{m})_{0\leq i \leq m}$ a sequence of independent standard Gaussian random variables such that